By Peter Wright & Paul Elam (2017)

 1. Growth toward independence (but never reached)

 This aspect of the child archetype is concerned with futurity, and is captured in the phrase ‘what I want to be when I grow up.’
 It reflects the ongoing state of becoming without ever arriving at the destination – it remains an eternal child.
-In this respect the child archetype differs from the archetype of development, a more heroic path that does eventually culminate in mature autonomy and self-reliance.
+In this respect the child archetype differs from the archetype of individuation, a more heroic path that does eventually culminate in mature autonomy and self-reliance.

 This is reflected in the spiritual, financial, or relationship ‘growth’ workshops attended largely by women, who appear to pursue adult goals but who are in reality only participating in a charade.
 The true goal is more dependency and more childhood.
 These pursuits are often funded through the hard labor of the hopelessly paternalized male.